jpvasquesc/fake_news_detection/README.md

 ### Building the model
 I choose to use the "Bag-of-words" model.
 The text was processed utilizing a pipeline with the NLP following methods:
-* Removal of stopwords: Removal of common words and punctuation.
+* Removal of stopwords:

+..Removal of common words and punctuation.
 I utilized the NLTK portuguese stopwords collection and the Python punctuation collection.

-* Tokenazation and word count: Transform words in unique tokens for better processing and count the frequencie of each token.
+* Tokenazation and word count

+..Transform words in unique tokens for better processing and count the frequencie of each token.
 This was done utilizing sklearn.feature_extraction.text.CountVectorizer.

 * Frequency weighting: